BlockchainCommons/Learning-FROST-from-the-Command-Line/01_2_FROST_Signature_Process.md

 ## The Signing Process

-Signing with FROST is ultimately a two-round process, though the first round can be pre-processed to lower overhead at signing time.
+Signing with FROST is a two-round process, but the first round can be pre-processed to lower overhead at signing time.

 ### The Two-Round Process